-Specifically, the departments reduced a course sequence that potentially required students to pass five classes before entering ENGWR 300 to placing them directly into the two versions of ENGWR 300 mentioned above.
-Previously, many students were required to pass ENGRD 14, 15, and 116 before entering ENGWR 50 and then ENGWR 101, which led them to
+Specifically, the departments reduced a course sequence that potentially required students to pass three classes before entering ENGWR 300 to placing them directly into the two versions of ENGWR 300 mentioned above.
+Previously, some students were required to pass ENGRD 14 or be placed in ENGRD 15 or higher in order to enter ENGWR 50 and then ENGWR 101, which led them to ENGWR 300.